 Although the outfit only has two accessories, the choices are unique and immaculate.
 Firstly, the simple fabric headband has a bead lining that matches the kebaya.
 The metallic nail guards are intriguing, memorable, and indicative of the bride’s rich culture.

-8. Sheer White Kebaya and Sarong with Layer of Flowers
+8. Sheer White Kebaya and Sarong With a Layer of Flowers

 The picture above depicts the Javanese wedding custom of Siraman, wherein the couple’s parents — and other close relatives — shower them with sacred water and flower-based shampoo and conditioner.